opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 Snapshot management (SM) is a feature of the [Index Management Plugin]({{site.url}}{{site.baseurl}}/im-plugin) that lets you automate [taking snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots).
 Snapshots have minimal overhead, since they store only incremental changes since the last snapshot.
 To set up automatic snapshots, you have to create an SM policy with a desired SM schedule and configuration.

-SM policies have to obey the following rules:
+When you create an SM policy, its document ID is given the name `<policy_name>-sm-policy`.
+Because of this, SM policies have to obey the following rules:

 - SM policies must have unique names.

 - You cannot update the policy name after its creation.

+SM-created snapshots have names in the format `<policy_name>-<date>-<random number>`.
+Two snapshots created by different policies at the same time always have different names because of the `<policy_name>` prefix.
+To avoid name collisions within the same policy, each snapshot's name contains a hash of time.

 Each policy has associated metadata about the status of snapshot creation.
 The metadata is saved into the system index.
-The metadata is read before every scheduled job is run, so that SM can continue to execute from the previous job run.
-You can view the metadata with the `explain` [API](#API).
+The metadata is read before running every scheduled job, so that SM can continue execution from the previous job's state.
+You can view the metadata using the [explain API]({{site.url}}{{site.baseurl}}/opensearch/snapshots/sm-api#explain).

 The cluster’s global metadata must be readable.
 To include an index in a snapshot, the index and its metadata must also be readable.
 {: .note}